demidenm/hcpya_preprocess/scripts/taskevents/README.md

 For initial blocks, timing information from E-Prime is included in parentheses to help validate the sequence of events.

-These are expanded on Below
+These are expanded on below.

 ### Language Task
 #### Labels